nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 ```
 // source/mallard.c
-static Duck_Interface_Struct interface = {
+static Duck_Interface_Struct interface_dynamic = {
-    .show=mallardShow
+    .show=mallardShow,
+    .deinit=mallardDeinit,
+    .destroy=mallardDestroy_dynamic
 };

 void
-mallardInit( Duck thisDuck, char * name, featherColor color )
+mallardInit( Mallard thisMallard, Duck_Interface interface, char * name, featherColor color )
 {
     ...
-    thisMallard->parentDuck.vtable = &interface;
+    thisMallard->parentDuck.vtable = interface;
     ...
 }
 ```

-Now, when `duckShow()` is called on a Mallard object, the function call `thisDuck->vtable->show(thisDuck)` points **not** to `_duckShow()` but to `mallardShow()`!
+Now, when `duckShow()` is called on a Mallard object, the function call `thisDuck->vtable->show(thisDuck)` points to `mallardShow()`!

 Of critical importance to this setup is that the Mallard functions do not operate on "Mallard" objects, but rather "Duck" objects.

 ```
 // include/mallard.h
-void mallardInit( Duck thisDuck, char * name, featherColor color );
+Duck mallardCreate_dynamic( char * name, featherColor color );
 ```

-Notice also that the function `mallardCreate()` does not return a Mallard object, but rather a Duck object.
+Notice also that the functions `mallardCreate_XXX()` do not return a Mallard object, but rather a Duck object.

 ```
 // include/mallard.h
-Duck mallardCreate( void );
+Duck mallardCreate_dynamic( char * name, featherColor color );

 // source/mallard.c
 Duck
-mallardCreate( void )
+mallardCreate_dynamic( char * name, featherColor color )
 {
     ...
     return (Duck)newMallard;
 }
 ```

-This is what allows us to call Duck methods on Mallard objects without having to explicitly cast: although Mallard objects extend and behave differently than Duck objects, because they inherit from Duck, then can be treated by the rest of the program exactly as Ducks.
-The vtable then allows them to perform Mallard-specific implementations of the Duck functions.
-Thus, the Duck class is considered an "abstract data type" for which "Mallard" (and any other derived classes) offer an implementation.
+This is what allows us to call Duck methods on Mallard and Rubber duck objects without having to explicitly cast: although those objects extend and behave differently than Duck objects, because they inherit from Duck, then can be treated by the rest of the program exactly as Ducks.
+The vtable then allows them to perform Mallard- and Rubber-specific implementations of the Duck functions.
+Thus, the Duck class is considered an "abstract data type" for which "Mallard", "Rubber", and any other derived classes offer an implementation.

 One last thing to note is that this structure does not allow for full inheritance.
 Meaning, we couldn't use this same code to define a class that is derived from "Mallard" and then also expect to pass them to Duck functions without error.
 That problem will be solved in a future project.